scalameta/metals/docs/installation.md

 echo ".metals/" >> .gitignore
 ```

-Note that you will need to invoke `metalsSetup` (or `semanticdbEnable`) whenever you close and
+Note that in sbt 0.13 you will need to invoke `metalsSetup` (or `semanticdbEnable`) whenever you close and
 re-open sbt.
 For a more persistent setup, keep reading.
+In sbt 1 you don't need to do it because Metals will
+automatically invoke `semanticdbEnable` every time it connects to the sbt server.

 ## Persisting the semanticdb-scalac compiler plugin
 Some features like definition/references/hover rely on artifacts produced by a compiler plugin